gofiber/embed/README.md

 # ⚠️ Deprecated repository

-This middleware is no longer maintained, please use the [Fiber FileSystem](https://github.com/gofiber/fiber/blob/master/middleware/filesystem.md) middleware
+This middleware is no longer maintained, it is available within [Fiber v2](https://github.com/gofiber/fiber/tree/master/middleware/filesystem).